x-tabdeveloping/topic-benchmark/README.md

 Result files to all runs in the $S^3$ publication can be found in the `results/` folder in the repository.
 To reproduce the results reported in our paper, please do the following.

-First, install this package by running the following CLI command:
+First, install this package by running the following command:

 ```bash
 pip install topic-benchmark